 (3) Sulfur Dioxide (SO2).
-Representative sulfur dioxide emissions from each recovery furnace shall be determined at least once each month by the average of three one-hour source tests in accordance with the Department Source Sampling Manual or from continuous emission monitors.
-If continuous emission monitors are used, the monitors shall be operated for three consecutive hours in accordance with the Department Continuous Monitoring Manual.
+Representative sulfur dioxide emissions from each recovery furnace must be determined at least once each month by the average of three one-hour source tests using the DEQ Source Sampling Manual or from continuous emission monitors.
+If continuous emission monitors are used, the monitors must be operated for three consecutive hours using the DEQ Continuous Monitoring Manual.

 (4) Combined Monitoring.
-The Department may allow the monitoring for opacity of a combination of more than one emission stream if each individual emission stream has been demonstrated with the exception of opacity to be in compliance with all the emission limits of OAR 340-234-0210.
-The Department may establish more stringent emission limits for the combined emission stream.
+DEQ may allow the monitoring for opacity of a combination of more than one emission stream if each individual emission stream has been demonstrated with the exception of opacity to be in compliance with all the emission limits of OAR 340-234-0210.
+DEQ may establish more stringent emission limits for the combined emission stream.

 (5) New Source Performance Standards Monitoring.
-New or modified sources that are subject to the New Source Performance Standards, 40 CFR Part 60, Subpart BB, shall conduct monitoring or source testing as required by Subpart BB.
-In addition, when it is more stringent than Subpart BB, the Department may require some or all of the relevant monitoring in this section.
+New or modified sources that are subject to the New Source Performance Standards, 40 CFR Part 60, Subpart BB, must conduct monitoring or source testing as required by Subpart BB.
+In addition, when these rules are more stringent than Subpart BB, DEQ may require some or all of the relevant monitoring in this section.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040 with the exception of references to Total Reduced Sulfur.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040 with the exception of references to Total Reduced Sulfur.

 [Publications: Publications referenced are available from the agency.]